burhanxd/SimpleRecon/README.md

 - Gau: lc

 - I just gathered all tools and placed it in a bash script to automate all process.

+### More:

+- Feel free to contribute in this script to make it more effective and make recon easy.